DiptarshiC/CSCI_5229_HW2/README.md

 ## Key Bindings to interact with the Animation

-The parameters on which the Lorenz descriptor changes are S, B and R by the equation

-dx/dt = S * (y - x)
+The parameters on which the Lorenz descriptor changes are S, B and R by the equation I have provided the X, Y and Z axes for prespective dx/dt = S * (y - x)

 dy/dt = x * (R - z) - y